Anglo-Mysore wars: Fourth Anglo-Mysore war

-The Fourth Anglo-Mysore War (1798 – 1799) saw the death of Tipu and further reductions in Mysorean territory.
-Mysore's alliance with the French was seen as a threat to the East India Company and Mysore was attacked from all four sides.
+The Fourth Anglo-Mysore War (1798–1799) saw the death of Tipu Sultan and further reductions in Mysorean territory.
+Mysore's alliance with the French was seen as a threat to the East India Company, and Mysore was attacked from all four sides.
 Mysore had 35,000 soldiers, whereas the British commanded 60,000 troops.
 Nizam Akbar Ali Khan and the Marathas launched an invasion from the north.
-The British won a decisive victory at the Siege of Seringapatam (1799).
-Tipu was executed during the defence of the city.
-Much of the remaining Mysorean territory was annexed by the British, the nizam, and the Marathas.
-The remaining core, around Mysore and Seringapatam, was restored to the Indian prince Yuvaraja Krishnaraja Wadiyar III (later Maharaja Krishnaraja Wadiyar III) under his grandmother's regency; members of the Wodeyar dynasty had been in power before Ali became the de facto ruler.
+The British won a decisive victory at the siege of Seringapatam (1799).
+Tipu Sultan was killed during the defence of the city.
+Much of the remaining Mysorean territory was annexed by the British, the Nizam, and the Marathas.
+The remaining core, around Mysore and Seringapatam, was restored to the Indian prince Yuvaraja Krishnaraja Wadiyar III (later Maharaja Krishnaraja Wadiyar III) under his grandmother's regency.
+Members of the Wodeyar dynasty had been in power before Ali became the de facto ruler.
 The Wodeyars ruled the remnant Kingdom of Mysore until 1947, when it joined the Dominion of India.

 Aftermath

-After the Battles of Plassey (1757) and Buxar (1764), which established British dominion over East India, the Anglo-Mysore Wars, the Anglo–Maratha Wars (1767 – 1799), and finally the Anglo-Sikh Wars (1845–1849), consolidated the British claim over South Asia, resulting in the British Empire in India, though resistance among various groups such as the Afghans and the Burmese would last well into the 1880s.
+After the Battles of Plassey (1757) and Buxar (1764), which established British dominion over East India, the Anglo-Mysore Wars (1767–1799), the Anglo–Maratha Wars (1775–1819), and finally the Anglo-Sikh Wars (1845–1849), consolidated the British claim over South Asia, resulting in the British Empire in India, though resistance among various groups such as the Afghans and the Burmese would last well into the 1880s.